-Advise patient if symptoms do not improve after 1 month of regular use or worsening symptoms, they should return to the pharmacy for re-assessment.
-If patient has exhausted all treatment options available in community pharmacy or is requiring to use for more than 6 months, then refer to GP practice for review.
+Advise patient if symptoms do not improve after 1 month of regular use or worsening symptoms, return to pharmacy for re-assessment.

+If patient has exhausted all treatment options available in community pharmacy or is requiring to use for more than 6 months then refer to GP for review.